 Fat Preferentially Metabolized

-When glucose and fat stores are depleted, your body will then turn to muscle to break down into individual amino acids for energy.
+When glucose and fat stores are depleted, your body will turn to muscle to break it into individual amino acids for energy.
 Unlike carbohydrates and fat, your body does not store amino acids, which is why muscle breakdown is the only way to release amino acids for fuel.
-In typical conditions where you are eating on a regular basis, your body will not use muscle for energy.
-Typically, protein is used for fuel only in a starvation state.
-Because you need muscle tissue to survive and move, the natural tendency of metabolism is to spare muscle tissue and break down carbohydrates and fat first.